By James Razko

 TREAT YOURSELF LIKE SOMEONE YOU ARE RESPONSIBLE FOR HELPING

-Summary in one sentence: Care for yourself as you would an animal or loved one.
+One sentence Summary, 12 Rules for Life: Rule 2: Care for yourself as you would an animal or loved one.

 People tend to care for their animals better than they care for themselves.
 For example, you are more likely to correctly fill and administer a prescription for your pet hamster than for yourself.